David Stern (Israeli politician): Biography

 Stern was born in Suwałki in the Russian Empire (today in Poland) in 1910.
 During World War I his mother fled the Germans with him and his brother, Avraham, and found refuge with her sister in Russia.
 Stern studied engineering in Brno in Czechoslovakia.
-He made aliyah to Mandatory Palestine in 1935, and became a member of Lehi, of which Avraham was the leader.
+He emigrated to Mandatory Palestine in 1935, and became a member of Lehi, of which Avraham was the leader.
 He worked as a building contractor, and was president of the Building Contractors Association.

 A member of the Herut central committee, he became a member of Tel Aviv city council in 1969.
 He was forty-fourth on the Likud list (an alliance of Herut and other right-wing parties) for the 1977 elections, and although Likud only won 43 seats, he entered the Knesset on 18 June 1979 as a replacement for Shmuel Rechtman, who had resigned after failing in an appeal against a conviction for bribery.
 Placed fifty-fourth on the Likud list for the 1981 elections, Likud won 48 seats and Stern lost his seat in the Knesset.

 He died in 2003 at the age of 92.